The 2023-2024 Allen C. Crocker Family Fellowship

 • what you hope will happen if you do this project: your project outcomes and impact

-• what you want to do after the fellowship: your vision for how you want to work in the disability field
+• what you want to do after the Fellowship: your vision for how you want to work in the disability field

 2. Include your resume